-Other motorists are finding inspiration from recent high profile cases where celebrities have hired Nick Freeman (otherwise known as Mr Loophole for his ability to find loopholes in badly drafted legislation and sloppy administration errors by the authorities trying to enforce the laws).
+Motorists are finding inspiration from high profile cases where celebrities such as Paddy McGuinness have hired Nick Freeman (otherwise known as Mr Loophole) for his ability to find loopholes in badly drafted legislation and sloppy administration errors by the authorities trying to enforce the laws.

 The number of motorists taking cases to Court rather than accepting on-the-spot fines has risen by almost 50% in the past 4 years.

-This strikes a chord with me as I have personally taken this course of action in the past and successfully struck a Court case out on the basis of a road sign being obscured by a hedge.
+I have personally taken this course of action and successfully struck a Court case out on the basis of a road sign being obscured by a hedge.

-I took my inspiration from Mr Coombes in Somerset who took his case to the High Court and won, which is featured in this blog
+I took my inspiration from Mr Coombes in Somerset who took his case to the High Court and won.